syeda-zaidi/Mind-Palace-Game/README.md

 ## How to play

 * click on an image to score point
-* All images are randomeized afetr each click
+* All images are randomeized after each click
 * You can click on each image once only
 * If u click on same image twice you'll lose